devsecfranklin/franklin-resume/yaml/cloudbot/README.md

 k logs -f deployment/cloudbot-deployment -n ci-build kubectl logs (kubectl get pods -n ci-build | grep cloudbot-build-pod | cut -f1 -d' ')  -n ci-build -f
 ```

+## Tasks

+* Clone the repo/PR
+* If there is a Makefile, build from it.